JoseManuelAroca/walgreen/README.md

 WALGREEN
 =============================================
-WALGREEN: A platform for enhanced soil organic carbon (SOC) inference.
-Utilizes machine learning and cloud-based technologies to provide researchers with tools to access Soil Organic Carbon data(SOC).ç

 Soil organic carbon (SOC) is a key indicator of soil health, fertility, and car- bon sequestration, making it essential for sustainable land management and climate change mitigation.
 However, large-scale SOC monitoring remains